Lesson 6 of 7 - evolve and enjoy a high-nurturance family

 colorbar.gif (1095 bytes)

-The Web address of this two-page article is http://sfhelp.org/parent/pas.htm
+The Web address of this article is http://sfhelp.org/parent/pas.htm

 This is one of a series of Lesson-6 articles on effective parenting.
-The article focuses on under-standing and reducing minor kids being harmed by major hostility between cohabiting or separated par-ents.
-This dynamic is called "Parent Alienation (PAS)," "Malicious Mother (MMS)," and Hostile Aggres-sive Parenting (HAP) syndromes by some laypeople and family professionals. .
+The article focuses on understanding and reducing minor kids being harmed by major hostility between cohabiting or separated parents.
+This dynamic is called "Parent Alienation Syndrome (PAS)," "Malicious Mother Syndrome (MMS)," and Hostile Aggressive Parenting (HAP) syndrome.

-Many well-meaning programs focus on trying to reduce these toxic family syndromes.
-I suspect few or none of these passionate activists understand what you'll read in this article and Web site.
+Many well-meaning programs focus on trying to reduce this toxic family dynamic.
+I suspect few or no passionate activists understand what you'll read in this article and Web site.

 This article offers...